grinfeld/iceberg/README.md

 if we have partitions: `key1` and `key2`, we can define that all files will be written only under `key1` path, e.g., `s3a://bucket/key1=xxxx/` and metadata defined by other keys stored in catalog files.
 It didn't solve the issue with small files, but now they are under the same key in Object Storage.
 I added compaction (by calling [rewrite_data_files](https://iceberg.apache.org/docs/latest/spark-procedures/#rewrite_data_files) immediately after the main job had finished.
-However, it looks that despite storing files in flat structure, it compacts according to partitionBy fields :(
+However, it looks that despite storing files in flat structure, it compacts according to original partitionBy fields :(

 Main entry is [IcebergApp](src/main/scala/com/mikerusoft/examples/IcebergApp.scala)

-Below, I've included a short summary and explanation, created by Claude. :)
+Below, I've included a short summary and explanation, created by Claude (and changed partially by me) :)

 ## Key Features